chARpack/chARpack.github.io/src/routes/development/01-implementation/02-testing.md

 In order to ensure the program functions as expected, test whether the following functions and features still work after every major change:

 ## Creating, moving and merging molecules
-chARps most fundamental functions are interactions with atoms and molecules.
+chARp's most fundamental functions are interactions with atoms and molecules.
 They should be unaffected by most changes, but always test the basic actions like creating, merging, deleting, moving and splitting.

 ## Selecting and deselecting
-The selection of Atoms and molecules is outlined differently to selecting bonds.
+The selection of atoms and molecules is outlined differently to selecting bonds.
-Also, each type of selection spawns a different types of tool tip.
+Also, each type of selection spawns a different type of tool tip.

 ## Networking
 When implementing a new feature, consider whether it will need to be broadcast to other collaborators and if so, test whether the communication works correctly.